ekzhang/fastseg/README.md

 from PIL import Image
 image = Image.open('street_image.png')

-# Preprocess the image and predict numeric labels [0-18] for each pixel
+# Predict numeric labels [0-18] for each pixel of the image
 labels = model.predict_one(image)

-# Display a color-coded output
-from fastseg.image import colorize, blend colorized = colorize(labels)
-colorized.show()
-composited = blend(image, colorized)
-composited.show()
 ```

 More detailed examples are given below.
-Alternatively, to use the code from source, clone this repository and install the `geffnet` package (along with additional dependencies) by running `pip install -r requirements.txt` in the project root.
+As an alternative, instead of installing `fastseg` from pip, you can clone this repository and install the `geffnet` package (along with other dependencies) by running `pip install -r requirements.txt` in the project root.

 ## Pretrained Models and Metrics